SkylineCommunications/dataminer-docs/user-guide/Troubleshooting/Known_issues/KI_Contents_of_State_changes_Table_not_Migrated_after_Cassandra_Cluster_Migration.md

 ## Issue description

-After a [Cassandra Single to Cassandra Cluster migration](xref:Migrating_the_general_database_to_a_DMS_Cassandra_cluster), heatmap data from before the migration (e.g. states of alarms thrown) are no longer displayed in heatmaps or timelines in the Reporter or the element card.
+After a migration from a setup with one Cassandra cluster per DMA to a [Cassandra Cluster setup](xref:Migrating_the_general_database_to_a_DMS_Cassandra_cluster), heatmap data from before the migration (e.g. alarm states) are no longer displayed in heatmaps and timelines in the legacy Reporter module and on the *Reports* page of element cards.